Spanning Trees and Redistricting: New Methods for Sampling and Validation: Theory

-Separately from issues of whether to continuously observe a chain or subsample, there is a large body of literature focusing on how large of a sample is needed to reliably estimate statistics \cite{Feller, KarpLubyMadras, Doss}.
+\paragraph{Sample size.} Separately from issues of whether to continuously observe a chain or subsample, there is a large body of literature focusing on how large of a sample is needed to reliably estimate statistics \cite{Feller, KarpLubyMadras, Doss}.
 When samples are independent, if the underlying distribution has mean $\mu$ and variance $\sigma^2$, the average of $n$ samples has variance $\sigma^2/n$.
-For statistics that take on values in a bounded range, upper bounds on $\sigma^2$ are easy to find; for however small one would like the variance of the sample average to be, it is then straightforward to determine how many samples are necessary.
-However, when samples are correlated, the average of $n$ random samples may have much higher variance; the {\it effective sample size} $\neff$ is the value such that the variance of the average of $n$ samples is $\sigma^2 / \neff$.
-The value $\neff$ is often a function of $n$, and depends on the correlation between all the random samples collected.
-Approximations or bounds for $\neff$ in terms of $n$ can be used to determine how large of a sample is needed so that the variance of the sample average is small enough, where ``small enough" may vary depending on the application.
-When the samples are weighted (for example, when districting plans appear in the ensemble with multiplicity) and computing the effective sample size is too complicated or too computationally expensive, an approximation formula by Kish~\cite{kish} is widely used:
+For statistics that take on values in a bounded range, upper bounds on $\sigma^2$ are easy to find; for however small one would like the variance of the sample average to be, it is then straightforward to determine the needed sample size.
+For a random variable $X$ with expectation $\mu$ and variance $\sigma^2$, by the central limit theorem, the average of $n$ independent random samples of $X$, which we will denote $X_n$, is asymptotically normal: $X_n \longrightarrow \mathcal{N}(\mu, \sigma^2 / n)$.
+To ensure that the mean value of some statistic is estimated correctly to one decimal place, one could calculate what is needed for 99\% of the probability mass for $X_n$ fall within a range of of size 0.1.
+In a normal distribution, 99\% of the probability mass is between $\mu - 3 SD$ and $\mu + 3SD$, where $SD$ is the standard deviation; ensuring $6 SD < 0.1$ would give the desired property.
+For $X_n$, the standard deviation is $\sigma/\sqrt{n}$, and we would want $6 \sigma / \sqrt{n} < 0.1$, or $n > 3600 \sigma^2$.
+Estimates of $\sigma^2$, for the original random variable of interest $X$, are required to know how large $n$ should be.
+For example, if $X$ is the number of Democratic seats in PA in the underlying data from Figure~\ref{fig:PA-compare}, the empirical variance of $X$ is $\sigma^2 = 0.525$ under the Pres16 votes; using Sen16 votes it is $\sigma^2 = 0.551$.
+Even rounding up to a variance of 1, this suggests that 3600 truly independent random samples should suffice to ensure, with probability 0.99, that the estimate of the mean of $X$ falls within a range of size 0.1.
+If instead we wanted to target a range of size 0.01, we would need $6 \sigma / \sqrt{n} < 0.01$, or $n > 360,000 \sigma^2$.
+However, this is just for a single statistic, like the mean.
+For estimating a statistic other than a mean, one can simply define an auxiliary random variable whose mean is the statistic of interest and apply the same analysis to that random variable.
+If we want to estimate the tails of the distribution, or if we want to make simultaneous estimates for multiple values (as for a district-valued statistic), the needed sample size will go up accordingly, even with perfect access to draws from the desired distribution.
+Compounding this problem is that samples are correlated in practice.
+When samples are correlated, the average of $n$ random samples may have much higher variance, so the calculations above should be regarded as a lower bound.